jcoliz/AzDeploy.Bicep/Compute/README.md

 The previous deployment step asks you to type in the admin password user each time you deploy a VM.
 You can automate this, as well as change other default parameters in the deployment by using a parameters file.

-1. Copy the file `vm-win-arm.parameters.template.json` to `vm-win-arm.parameters.json`
-2. Edit the file with your desired admin username and password, and potentially other configuration changes you'd like to make
-3. Include the parameters file in your deployment:

 ``` powershell
 {
     "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentParameters.json#",